Lecture notes on the formation and early evolution of planetary systems: Introduction

 \subsubsection{Resonances}

 A {\em resonance} occurs when there is a near-exact relation between characteristic frequencies of two bodies.
-For example, a mean-motion resonance occurs between two planets with orbital periods $P_1$ and $P_2$ when,
+For example, a mean-motion resonance between two planets with orbital periods $P_1$ and $P_2$ occurs when,

-with $i$, $j$ integers (the resonance is typically important if $i$ and $j$ are {\em small} integers).
+with $i$, $j$ integers (the resonance is typically important if $i$ and $j$, or their difference, are {\em small} integers).
 The ``approximately equal to" sign in this expression reflects the fact that resonances have a finite width, which varies with the particular resonance and with the eccentricities of the bodies involved.
-Resonant widths can be calculated accurately, but not easily \citep{murray99}.
-In the Solar System Neptune and Pluto (along with many other Kuiper Belt objects) are in a 3:2 resonance, while Jupiter and Saturn are close to a 5:2 mean-motion resonance (known as ``the great inequality") which influences their motion \cite{lovett95}.
-There are no simple resonances among the major planets.
-There are, however, many resonant pairs among planetary moons.
+Resonant widths can be calculated precisely, though the methods needed to do so are beyond the scope of these notes \citep[a standard reference is][]{murray99}.
+In the Solar System Neptune and Pluto (along with many other Kuiper Belt objects) are in a 3:2 resonance, while Jupiter and Saturn are close to but outside a 5:2 mean-motion resonance\footnote{A delightful account of how it was recognized that this proximity influences the motion of Jupiter and Saturn is in \citet{lovett95}.}.
+There are many resonant pairs among planetary moons.
 Jupiter's satellites Io, Europa and Ganymede, for example, form a resonant chain in which Io is in 2:1 resonance with Europa, which itself is in a 2:1 resonance with Ganymede.
-The existence of these non-trivial configurations is generally regarded as strong circumstantial evidence that dissipative processes (such as tides) resulted in orbital evolution and trapping into resonance at some point in the past history of the systems \citep{goldreich65}.
+In the Saturnian system, the small moons Prometheus and Pandora occupy a 121:118 resonance.
+If planetary (or satellite) orbits were distributed randomly, subject only to the requirement that they be stable for long periods, then the chances that two bodies would find themselves in a resonance is low.
+Seeing a resonance is thus strong circumstantial evidence that dissipative processes (tides being the prototypical example) resulted in orbital evolution and trapping into resonance at some point in the past history of the system \citep{goldreich65}.

+Although there are no mean-motion resonances today between the Solar System's major planets, other resonances are dynamically important.
+In particular, secular resonances, which occur when the {\em precession} frequencies of two bodies match, couple the dynamics of the giant planets to that of the asteroid belt and inner Solar System.
+The $\nu_6$ resonance, for example, which roughly speaking corresponds to the precession rate of Saturn's orbit, defines the inner edge of the asteroid belt.
+It is important for the delivery of meteorites and Near Earth Asteroids to the Earth \citep{scholl91}.